Central Highlands Water Education Program - Teacher Resources

 Advance booking is essential.

-An education officer is available to deliver Be Smart Choose Tap presentations and other presentations related to water, water efficiency and the water and wastewater treatment processes.
+One week per term during the year, an education officer is available to deliver Be Smart Choose Tap presentations and other presentations related to water, water efficiency and the water and wastewater treatment processes.
 These presentations are suitable for kindergarten and primary school groups.

 National Water Week